xmtp/xmtp-dot-org/docs/integrations/usubscribe.md

 - `theme`: (Optional) Set the theme.
 Available options: 'default', 'dark', 'light'.
 Default is 'default'.
 - `size`: (Optional) Set the button size.
 Available options: 'small', 'medium', 'large'.
 Default is 'medium'.
-- `wallet`: (Required) An instance of ethers.js signer.
+- `wallet`: (Optional) An instance of ethers.js signer.
 - `checkSubscriptionStatus`: (Required) A function that checks the subscription status of a given address.
 - `onSubscribe`: (Required) A callback function that is called when a new subscription is made.
 - `onUnsubscribe`: (Required) A callback function that is called when a subscription is cancelled.
 - `onError`: (Required) A callback function that is called when an error occurs during subscription or unsubscription.
 - `env`: XMTP developer environment.
 Read more [here](https://xmtp.org/docs/build/authentication#environments)
 - `labels`: (Optional) An object that contains the labels for different states of the component.
-The object should have the following structure:

 ### Usage